In this article you'll see how I like to create a new Ruby on Rails project with all the dependencies isolated nicely.

 This is how I create a Ruby on Rails project from scratch.

-Because I use Behavior Driven Development (BDD), I consider RSpec and Cucumber to be non optional requirements.
+Because I use Behavior Driven Development (BDD) on every project, I consider RSpec and Cucumber to be non optional requirements.